foureyes/csci-ua.0003-fall2020-001/assignments/hw06/list-utilities.md

 }
 </script>

-# Functions and Lists - Due Tuesday, October 29th at 11pm
+# Functions and Lists - Due Sunday, November 1st at 11pm

 ```